Charles Griffin: Civil War

-Captain Griffin led the "West Point Battery" (officially designated as Battery D, 5th U.S. Artillery) at the First Battle of Bull Run in July 1861.
-He received a brief furlough from the army and married Sallie Carroll, the scion of a prominent Maryland family, on December 10, 1861.
+Griffin was promoted to captain in April 1861 and led the "West Point Battery" (officially designated as Battery D, 5th U.S. Artillery) at the First Battle of Bull Run in July.
+He received a brief furlough from the army and married Sallie Carroll, the scion of a prominent Maryland family, on December 10.

-Griffin commanded his battery during the early part of the 1862 Peninsula Campaign.
-He was promoted to brigadier general of volunteers on June 12, 1862, to rank from June 9, 1862, and assigned command of a brigade of infantry.
+Griffin commanded his battery during the early part of the 1862 Peninsula Campaign but the unit was not heavily engaged during this time.
+He was promoted to brigadier general of volunteers on June 12, 1862, to rank from June 9 and transferred to the infantry where he got command of a brigade in the V Corps.
 He served with distinction at Gaines's Mill and Malvern Hill.
 During the Second Battle of Bull Run, his brigade was held in reserve.
 His men were also lightly engaged at the Battle of Antietam.
 Griffin's irascibility frequently led to conflict with his superiors, but his leadership abilities brought steady promotion.
+One famous example of Griffin's hot temper came during the Battle of the Wilderness when he was angered that his division had been driven back in disorder by a Confederate counterattack, which he said was the fault of Major General Gouverneur Warren, the commander of the V Corps, and Major General Horatio Wright, who commanded one of the VI Corps's divisions, for failing to support them properly.
+Commanding general Ulysses Grant's assistant adjutant general Captain John A. Rawlins accused Griffin of inappropriate and un-soldierly language.
+Grant, who did not know Griffin, asked Army of the Potomac commander Major General George Meade "Who is this General Gregg?
+You ought to arrest him."
+Meade replied "His name is Griffin and it's just his manner of speaking."